vishwas7860/Custom_GPT/README.md

 # Custom_GPT
 Train your model based on your data (PDF, Docs, Text, etc)
-### NOTE: Use GPU System(Google Colab, Local System), If you are facing the issue in local system during installation then please Update your MS Visual Studio
+### NOTE: Use GPU System(Google Colab, Local System), If you are facing the issue in the local system during installation then please Update your MS Visual Studio
 ## Steps to train the model
 #### 1. Run this command to install libraries `!pip install -r requirements.txt`
 #### 2. Store the data(PDF, Docs, Text, etc) in SOURCE_DOCUMENTS folder